 It is also recommended that you avoid over-exercise, caffeine, nicotine, and alcohol shortly before and after your treatment.

 The number of treatments varies depending on your particular situation.
-Some acute conditions can be treated in 1 – 3 visits, while more long-term, chronic conditions may take longer.
+Some acute conditions can be treated in 1 – 3 visits, while more chronic conditions may take longer.
 In these situations, at least 4 – 6 weeks of treatment are recommended with a progress evaluation at the end of that time.

 Please refer to this website’s Services page for information on appointments.
 For information on rates for payment at time of service, please call (201) 357-0904.

 Patients may see an acupuncturist for any number of conditions from musculoskeletal to fertility issues.